1. Choose basemap

 3. Change style

 Geographic data can be styled many different ways on a map.
 When you want to change the way your layer is styled, you are presented with different ways to style the data along with options for each of those choices.
 The choices you see will change based on properties of the data itself.
 You can choose different symbols to represent the features you've added to your map.
 For example, water bodies and streams might be shown with a single, constant blue color.
 Roads might be symbolized based on road class.
 Seismic events, such as earthquakes, might be represented using graduated symbols based on their magnitude, and polygons might be classified based on land use.
-Show me how.
+Learn more about styles.

 4. Configure pop-ups

 Pop-ups bring to life the attributes associated with each feature layer in the map, such as hiking trails, land values, or unemployment rates.
 They can show attachments, images, and charts and can link to external web pages.
 The default pop-up appearance for a layer is a plain list of attributes and values.
-You can reconfigure the pop-ups to define the list of visible and hidden fields and how to present that information.
+You can configure the pop-ups to define the list of visible and hidden fields and how to present that information.
 For example, you might show a list of attributes or provide a rich interactive experience for visualizing and comparing features in a particular layer by providing custom-formatted text and charts.
-Show me how.

 5. Save map